murtiunlimited/face-emotion-recognition/README.md

 - Ensure your webcam is accessible
 - Backend must be running before opening the frontend
 - Model file (`final_emotion_model.keras`) must exist in model_artifacts
+- Backend will be deployed using Render and Frontend with Vercel
 ****